skashfaazim/DS_Team_1_Project/README.md

 | What is the total number of instances in the dataset? | 17379                                          |
 | What is the total number of columns?       | 13                                                         |
 | How many values are missing?               | There are no missing values                                |

+## Exploratory Data Analysis

+Pandas, numpy, matplotlib.pyplot, and seaborn libraries were used for exploratory data analysis visualizations, including heatmaps, scatter plots, bar graphs, and histograms, which were then reviewed by the team members to investigate trends and relationships in the dataset.
+In particular, we noticed that:
+-Total count of riders was mostly represented by registered riders (accounting for >80%), as opposed to casual riders.
+-Registered ridership peaked on weekdays during rush hour, while casual ridership peaked mid-afternoon on weekends.

+To explore the dynamic features download the (INSERT FILE NAME) file in our repo.

 ## Data Analysis (Linear Regression, Clustering)